-Open communication is an essential aspect within an agency or design department, and leads to improved clarity on project goals.
+Open communication is an essential aspect within an agency or design department and leads to improved clarity on project goals.
 Was all the information attained?
 Where are we coming from?
 What are the current tasks and where do we want to go?
 Make sure your employees feel that they are part of it and make them feel heard.
-This will help them to be a part of it, talk about it, sell it and of course use it.
+This will help them be a part of it, talk about it, sell it, and of course use it.

 Step Two: Make your process clear and easy to follow and visible

 The process determines the quality of our deliverables.